mattmakai/fullstackpython.com/content/pages/examples/flask/flask-json-jsonencoder.markdown

 sortorder: 500021018
 toc: False
 sidebartitle: flask.json JSONEncoder
-meta: Python example code for the JSONEncoder class from the flask.json module of the Flask project.
+meta: Example code for understanding how to use the JSONEncoder class from the flask.json module of the Flask project.

 JSONEncoder is a class within the flask.json module of the Flask project.